1 Amazing Tour to Cape Reinga, New Zealand

 Puketi Forest

 Our last stop of the day on our tour to Cape Reinga is the Puketi Forest, where we see real Kauri still standing tall after hundreds of years.
-To walk through this magical place is a privilege, as they are in danger at the moment from Dieback disease, but with a specially built boardwalk to walk through, they should be safe hopefully for generations to come.
+Walking through this magical place is a privilege, as it is currently in danger from Dieback disease.
+However, with a specially built boardwalk, the area should be safe, hopefully for generations to come.

 Kauri of Puketi Forest near Paihia tour to Cape Reinga..